pablodecm/phd_thesis/src/105_chapter_5.md

 the data analysis framework is also used to set upper limits in the context of effective field (EFT) theories of anomalous couplings, that parametrise possible deviations from the SM.
-The main results presented in this section, have been carry out within the CMS Collaboration, and have been published and made public [@Sirunyan:2018tki].
+The main results presented in this section have been carry out within the CMS Collaboration, and have been made public and published [@Sirunyan:2018tki].

 ## Introduction

+After the discovery of the Higgs boson (H) in 2012 with the LHC experiments [@higgs2012cms; @higgs2012atlas; @Chatrchyan:2013lba], a detailed study of its properties has become an important topic in fundamental physics.
+The experimental determinations of its couplings and rates of production by the CMS and ATLAS collaborations [@Aad:2015zhl; @Khachatryan:2016vau], including the recent observations of the associated production of the Higgs boson with a
+$\textrm{t}\bar{\textrm{t}}$ quark pair [@Sirunyan:2018hoz; @Aaboud:2018urx],
+are found to be compatible with the standard model (SM) theoretical predictions.
+That said, several predicted properties remain unmeasured because the difficulty of their experimental determination, the Higgs boson self-coupling being one of the most relevant parameters because it can modified by physics beyond the standard model (BSM) [@Dib:2005re; @Grober:2010yv;
+@Contino:2012xk; @Dolan:2012ac; @Dawson:2015oha] .

+A principled way to determine the Higgs self-coupling, and thus reconstruct the scalar potential of the Higgs field that is responsible for spontaneous symmetry breaking, is to measure the production of Higgs boson pairs (HH) [@Baglio:2012np].

+## Anomalous Couplings Extensions

+## Trigger and Datasets

+## Analysis Strategy

+## Event Selection

+## Data-Driven Background Estimation

+## Systematic Uncertainties

+## Results